yashshah935/Data_ETL_Pipeline/readme.md

-# 🛒 Retail Sales Analytics ETL Project (Dockerized)
+# 🍎 Retail Sales Analytics ETL Project (Dockerized)

 This project demonstrates a **complete local ETL pipeline** using only **open-source tools**.
 It loads retail sales data, transforms it with DBT, and orchestrates the workflow using Apache Airflow.
 The entire stack runs locally via **Docker**.
+Now supports **PySpark** for large-scale data processing.

 ---